Online MBA in New Hampshire

 - Marketing and Supply Chain Management – Example Courses: Marketing Research, New Product Development, and Supply Chain Management.

 UNH also offers a dual JD/MBA degree.

 Non-AACSB Accredited MBA Programs in New Hampshire

 AACSB-Accreditation might be considered the “gold standard” of accrediting bodies, but there are many other well-respected accrediting bodies as well.
 What’s more, many excellent schools in New Hampshire offer these programs.
 Pierce, Rivier, SNHU – all take a unique spin on MBA degrees and offer a one-of-a-kind program.
 To help you sort through each program, we have researched each one and summarized the details below.
 Our list begins with campus programs and then shifts to online MBA programs in New Hampshire.

 The College of Graduate and Professional Studies at Franklin Pierce University offers an NEASC-Accredited MBA.
 Its curriculum is designed to prepare students to become confident and knowledgeable leaders of conscience.
 FPU is a well-known school and has had its share of associated big names.
 For example, former White House chief of staff Andrew Card served as its fifth president in early 2015.

-Franklin’s 39 credit MBA program is offered at its locations in Manchester, Portsmouth, and Lebanon, as well as online.
+Franklin’s 39 credit MBA program is offered at its locations in Manchester, Portsmouth, and Lebanon and online.
 Campus and online classes can be mixed for a hybrid program, and many classes are offered during the evenings.
-Franklin’s academic course year is divided into four terms, which begins in September, November, March and May.
-Normal completion time for the program is 21 months, and students can choose from 6 concentrations.
+Franklin’s academic course year is divided into four terms: September, November, March, and May.
+The normal completion time for the program is 21 months, and students can choose from 6 concentrations.